yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-32/lab/README.md

 * Test the reducers to make sure that each action is properly manipulating state
 * Test the form behavior to ensure that added items are showing in the list, updates are showing real time changes, etc.

-##  Documentation
+### Assignemnt Submission Instructions
-Complete the README.md file included in the lab folder
+Refer to the [lab-instructions.md](../../../reference/submission-instructions/labs) for the complete lab submission process and expectations